Esen Kıvrak 1st violin

 Until now, they have given the world premieres of works by contemporary Turkish composers Oğuzhan Balcı, Mahir Cetiz, Turgay Erdener, Özkan Manav, Alper Maral, Turgut Pöğün, Meliha Doğuduyal and Hasan Uçarsu written for them.
 They also had the privilege of premiering violinist and composer Alexey Igudesman’s two works, From Edirne to Kars and String Quartet, dedicated to them.
 Their first CD Erkin, Aykal, Saygun featuring string quartets of the composers in the title was published in May 2013 followed by their CD with İdil Biret of Schumann’s Piano Quintet published by IBA label of Naxos in 2014, Mozart & Verdi published by Lila Music in July 2016, and last CD Company published by Onyx in September 2017 and was named the BBC Chamber Recording of the Month by BBC Music Magazine.

-The ensemble, which performed at the West Cork Chamber Music Festival as the quartet in residence for the second time in July 2019, will be joining the String Quartet Biennial Amsterdam 2020 also as the quartet in residence.
+The ensemble, which performed at the West Cork Chamber Music Festival as the quartet in residence for the second time in July 2019, joined the String Quartet Biennale Amsterdam 2020 also as the quartet in residence.
 Borusan Quartet, which was away from the concert halls for a while due to the global pandemic, met with the audience on live and recorded radio concerts on Borusan Klasik and on the screens on borusansanat.tv.

 Their repertoire encompasses a wide range of works from the classical period to the modern era with particular emphasis on the works of Turkish composers.